How to Fit a Loft Ladder

 Step 3

-During the next step, you will need someone to help you.
-You want to have one person in the loft and the other person down below.
-You should hand the loft ladder unit up through the gap and hand it to the person who is in the loft.
+During the next step, you will need someone to help you, as ideally you want to have one person in the loft and the other down below.
+Hand the loft ladder unit up through the gap to whoever is in the loft.
+They can then help position it correctly, and once ready the ladder can be lowered down onto the temporary support beams.

 how to fit a loft ladder step 3